DanielLChapman/DnD-Random-Generator/README.md

 With a database most of this functionality will be gone so that was another reason I didnt try to fix the obvious 20 creature bug.

+Also need to add functionality for CR and Type constraints.